-John W. Mason, partner at Roberts & Stevens law firm in Asheville, NC, has received the 2012 Centennial Award from the 28th Judicial District Bar and North Carolina Bar Association.
+John W. Mason receives the 2012 Centennial Award presented by 28th Judicial District Bar and North Carolina Bar Association

 The North Carolina Bar Association Centennial Award honors an individual member of each Judicial District for outstanding service which benefits our local community.
 One of the goals of the North Carolina Bar Association Centennial was to inspire lawyers to the highest ideals of professionalism and service, as well as to celebrate the accomplishments of lawyers.